haoran119/c-cpp/学习笔记之C-C++/README.md

 #### [std::weak_ptr](https://en.cppreference.com/w/cpp/memory/weak_ptr)

 * weak reference to an object managed by std::shared_ptr (class template)
-* std::weak_ptr is a smart pointer that holds a non-owning ("weak") reference to an object that is managed by std::shared_ptr.
-It must be converted to std::shared_ptr in order to access the referenced object.
+* `std::weak_ptr` is a smart pointer that holds a `non-owning ("weak") reference` to an object that is managed by `std::shared_ptr`.
+It must be converted to `std::shared_ptr` in order to access the referenced object.
-* std::weak_ptr models temporary ownership: when an object needs to be accessed only if it exists, and it may be deleted at any time by someone else, std::weak_ptr is used to track the object, and it is converted to std::shared_ptr to assume temporary ownership.
-If the original std::shared_ptr is destroyed at this time, the object's lifetime is extended until the temporary std::shared_ptr is destroyed as well.
+* `std::weak_ptr` models temporary ownership: when an object needs to be accessed only if it exists, and it may be deleted at any time by someone else, `std::weak_ptr` is used to track the object, and it is converted to `std::shared_ptr` to assume temporary ownership.
+If the original `std::shared_ptr` is destroyed at this time, the object's lifetime is extended until the temporary `std::shared_ptr` is destroyed as well.
-* Another use for std::weak_ptr is to break reference cycles formed by objects managed by std::shared_ptr.
+* Another use for `std::weak_ptr` is to `break reference cycles` formed by objects managed by `std::shared_ptr`.
 If such cycle is orphaned (i.e., there are no outside shared pointers into the cycle), the shared_ptr reference counts cannot reach zero and the memory is leaked.
 To prevent this, one of the pointers in the cycle can be made weak.
+* Notes
+    * Like `std::shared_ptr`, a typical implementation of weak_ptr stores two pointers:
+        * a pointer to the control block; and
+        * the stored pointer of the shared_ptr it was constructed from.
+    * A separate stored pointer is necessary to ensure that converting a shared_ptr to weak_ptr and then back works correctly, even for aliased shared_ptrs.
+It is not possible to access the stored pointer in a weak_ptr without locking it into a shared_ptr.
+* Example
+    * Demonstrates how lock is used to ensure validity of the pointer.
 ```c++
 #include <iostream>
 #include <memory>